EthicalSource/contributor_covenant/README.md

 of this document or to provide additional [translations](http://contributor-covenant.org/version/1/3/0/i18n/).

-You should also check the [issues](https://github.com/ContributorCovenant/contributor_covenant/issues) for the latest discussions involving the current and future versions of Contributor Covenant.
+You should also check the [issues](https://github.com/ContributorCovenant/contributor_covenant/issues) for the latest discussions involving the current and future versions of the Contributor Covenant.

 To build the website locally, first install [Hugo](https://gohugo.io) using your package manager of choice.
 For example, using [Homebrew](https://brew.sh) on macOS: